There is currently no cure for HIV, but with proper and consistent treatment, people living with HIV can lead long and healthy lives.

-HIV prevention refers to a range of practices that prevent the spread of HIV infection.
-While condoms are highly effective at lowering the chance of HIV transmission, as well as other sexually transmitted infections, there are more options to consider as effective prevention methods.
+Condoms remain a highly effective option at lowering the chance of HIV transmission as well as other sexually transmitted infections (STIs).
+However, there are more options to consider as effective prevention methods.

-There are now several highly effective ways to prevent the transmission of HIV.
-In order to be highly effective, these tools need to be used consistently and correctly.
-Listed below are the preventative tools.
+Listed below are a range of preventative tools.
+In order to be highly effective, these tools should be used consistently and correctly.

 Condoms